Too tired to think about dinner? How to reduce the mental load of food

 Of course, you don’t have to eat exactly like this.
 The point is not to follow a rigid plan, but to create a rough structure that makes dinner easier to pull together.
 A few simple building blocks, a bit of repetition, and the odd planned leftover can go a long way in reducing the mental load of working out what to cook every night.

 The women I speak to are rarely lacking information.
 Usually, they don’t need another lecture on balanced meals.
 They need food to feel more manageable in the middle of a busy, full life.
+That means building a way of eating that’s healthy, simple, flexible, and affordable.

 woman cooking in a bright kitchen with orange pans